maupilia/SRT/sphinx/Figures/Check-fig/Check-fig.rst

 	   :align: center

            In the **input console** the users can write Nuraghe commands.
 The prompt is just a sequential number enclosed in <>.
-           If a command is properly read, the system replies repeating the command itself, followed by the operation results (if they are foreseen).
+           If a command is properly read, the system replies by repeating the command itself, followed by the operation results
+           (if they are foreseen).